How to get a certificate of origin?

 - Packaging number and model

-- Nature of the goods
+- Nature of the merchandise

 - Quantity based on units